pflanze/chjize/client-side-todo.md

         ssh root@$server

+* In case you want to upgrade to Debian Sid (Bullseye at the time of this writing), maybe do this first (to avoid having to install two versions of the other packages):

+        time chjize bullseye

 * If wanting to use Guix, which implies updating the system to Debian sid (bullseye):

         time chjize guix